-The Internal Revenue Service (IRS) recently announced they will begin delivering a second round of Economic Impact Payments (also commonly referred to as stimulus payments) to millions of Americans.
-As noted in an official release from the IRS, the payment date of direct deposits will be no earlier than January 4, 2021.
-Paper checks will have a payment date no earlier than January 6, 2021.
+On March 12, 2021, the Internal Revenue Service (IRS) recently announced they will begin delivering a third round of Economic Impact Payments (also commonly referred to as stimulus payments) to millions of Americans.
+Payments will begin distributing with an effective date of March 17, 2021.
+Please remember the following tips from the previous two rounds of payments:

 What You Can Do

 - Check the status of your stimulus payment online.
 Visit the government-provided website to check the status of your stimulus payment.
 The IRS has also provided important stimulus payment information online, such as FAQs and the ability to confirm your payment type (direct deposit or by mail).
 Recipients will NOT be allowed to provide new bank account information.
 Get My Payment

 - Important Note for those who used tax preparation services (such as H&R Block, etc): Information has been published indicating that taxpayers who filed their taxes utilizing tax preparation services (such as H&R Block) may see digits of an account number they do not recognize when verifying their stimulus payment online.
 This is not an issue your financial institution can assist with.
 Please contact the company used to file your taxes to verify the account information.